 Service: Assistant professors are strongly encouraged to use the probationary period to establish a sustainable research program and a teaching portfolio, working to establish a reputation for excellence in those areas.
 Consequently, they are encouraged to be selective in service obligations and in the committee assignments to which they commit themselves.
 Service to department includes serving on departmental committees such as graduate student recruitment, graduate affairs, and undergraduate curriculum committees, as well as serving on thesis and dissertation committees, and faculty search committees.
-Service to the college is recognized as serving on committees such as the Faculty Advisory Committee to the College Dean and faculty search committees outside of the BCMB department.
+Service to the college is recognized as serving on committees outside of the BCMB department.
 Consultation with their mentor and the Head is encouraged to ensure that the junior faculty does not overcommit to committee work during the probationary period.